vikramdara/Falling-Meteors/DEVELOPMENT.md

 and created the sprite and made it move.

 **5/1/2020** Working on collision behavior between meteor and player.
-All code is setup, just have to fix some issues regarding contact listeners.
+All code is Setup, just have to fix some issues regarding contact listeners.

 **5/1/2020** Fixed bugs collisions effects work fine.